grakkit/grakkit/README.md

 core.import('@grakkit/scriptcraft');
 ```

-If you have a pre-existing ScriptCraft directory, you should temporarily rename or move it so that the modified compat version can be installed.
+If you have a pre-existing ScriptCraft directory, you should temporarily rename or move it so that the modified compat version can be installed, then copy in your custom scripts and modules.

 Anyways, once you've got that, reload the server.
 The scriptcraft directory should generate itself within your server's folder, and from that point on, things should work just like they did with ScriptCraft.